zoomacode/hugo-site/content/Jobs To Be Done 47/JTBD 1 - how to make a product.md

 toc: true
 ---

+JTBD: day one - how to make a product
+---

 JTBD or Jobs To Be Done is a framework where we focus on the jobs the customer needs to complete in order to achieve something.
 For example, to complete a _"get some food supplies to stack them up"_ job, the customer may hire a solution "go to a supermarket", or "order only".
 For a job _"eat something when I'm hungry"_, the customer can hire one of the following jobs: "go to a grocery store and then cook themselves", "order food online", "go to a restaurant", "go a grab street food".

 Jobs can be organized as a graph.
 The job _"eat something when I'm hungry"_ is a higher level in comparison to _"get some food supplies to stack them up"_ which is a part of a solution where the customer first bring food home, and then on that day or a different day they will use those supplies to cook something to eat when they go hungry or they may cook in bulk so they eat pre-cooked food later.